 What is Star Citizen?

 Star Citizen is an MMO space trading and combat simulator set in the mid-to-late 30th century.
 Star Citizen will feature both a detailed space flight aspect and a first-person element, which allows players to explore and fight in first-person on planets as well as in space and on space stations.

-Star Citizen is set to feature a wide variety of activities such as exploration, trading, mining, as well as smuggling and piracy facilitated by many different ships that can be upgraded and outfitted to suit different playstyles.
+The game is set to feature a wide variety of activities such as exploration, trading, mining, as well as smuggling and piracy facilitated by many different ships that can be upgraded and outfitted to suit different play styles.

 What is Squadron 42?